 In 2008, Groth and Sahai [43] presented a proof framework that can be used to efficiently create non-interactive zero-knowledge (NIZK) proofs and non-interactive witness-indistinguishable (NIWI) proofs.
-Before this, NIZK proofs used to be very efficient and thus not useable.
+Before this, NIZK proofs were inefficient and thus not useable.
 The Groth-Sahai (GS) proofs are designed to prove statements in pairing-based equations.